Will the Sun shine on Canadian Solar?

 Like all other companies, Canadian Solar has some risks as well.
 One way to look into their risks are to look into their annual report, where every company list a whole lot of different risks.
 I don't want to mention all of them here but the two that caught my eye were the following.
 One of the risks is that they are operating in a very competitive market, where the slightest dint in their reputation could be catastrophic, as many competitors are mirroring the same business model.
 Another risk factor, and one they mention in their annual report is if Governments reduce or eliminate subsidies and economic incentives for solar energy, which happened during the financial crisis in 2008.

 All right, we have gone through the numbers, potential and risk regarding Canadian Solar, and now it is time for us to calculate a price for Canadian Solar.
 In order to calculate price, we will need the numbers that I have explained in the "MY STRATEGY" section of the website.
 I do not want to go through the whole calculation here.
-I chose to use a EPS as it is now at 3,45.
+I chose to use a EPS at 2,50, which is a bit higher than 2020 but lower than 2019 and 2018.
 I chose a Estimated future EPS growth rate of 15 (even though the solar energy market is expected to grow with 20,5 %, 15 % is the highest I use ), Estimated future PE 30 (which the double of the growth rate) and we already have the minimum acceptable return rate on 15 %.
-Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of $103,50 and we want to have a margin of safety on 50 % , so we will divide it by 2 meaning that we want to buy Canadian Solar at price of $51,75 (or lower obviously), if we use the Margin of Safety price.
+Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of $75 and we want to have a margin of safety on 50 % , so we will divide it by 2 meaning that we want to buy Canadian Solar at price of $37,50 (or lower obviously), if we use the Margin of Safety price.

 Our second way to calculate a buy price is the TEN CAP price, which is also explained at "MY STRATEGY".
-In order to do so, we need some numbers from their financial statements, keep in mind that all numbers are in millions.
-The operating Cash Flow last year was 600,11.
+In order to do so, we need a positive Operating Cash Flow, which Canadian Solar didn't have in 2020, hence I cannot make calculations based on the 2020 numbers.
+However, you can see my calculations based on the 2019 numbers here: The operating Cash Flow last year was 600,11.
 The Capital Expenditures was 291,18.
 I looked through the annual report and saw that 279,18 was actually used on maintenance, meaning that it will be the number we use in our calculations.
 The Tax Provision was 42,07.
 We have 59,04 outstanding shares.
 Hence, the calculation will be like this: (600,11 - 279,18 + 42,07) / 59,04 x 10 = $61,48 in TEN CAP price.

-The last calculation is the PAY BACK time.
+The last calculation is the PAYBACK time.
 I also described in "MY STRATEGY".
-But with the Free Cash Flow Per Share at 0,01, you can't really make that calculation.
+But with the Free Cash Flow Per Share from 2020 in minus, you can't make that calculation.

 Some of the greatest investors in the world believe in karma, and in order to receive, you will have to give (Warren Buffett and Mohnish Pabrai are great examples).
 If you appreciated my analysis and want to get some good karma, I would kindly ask you to donate a bit to Soi Dog.
 It is a great organization that operates a dog and cat shelter in Thailand, while they are also working towards ending the dog meat trade.
 You can donate to Soi Dog here.
 Every little you can spare will do a difference.
 You can also choose Soi Dog as you preferred organization at Amazon Smile, which I have done myself.
 Thank you.